amay723/MyNintendoRewardsWeb/README.md

 # My Nintendo Rewards

 ## Description
 This project focuses on giving a clearer picture on what items are available in the [My Nintendo Rewards Store](hhttps://my.nintendo.com/reward_categories/nintendo_store), as well as gives users the option to opt-in to Notifications whenever a new item is available or old item is restocked.

-Each reward item displayed shows its available stock in realtime (after each update interval).
 Rewards are shown based on the selected region.

 ## Tools Used
 - [ReactJS](https://reactjs.org/)